What is the difference between creativity and innovation - and does it matter?

 three stages of creative innovation

-stage one - focuses upon building the business case for change, to
+stage one - envisions the ideal future, then focuses upon building the business case for change by

 stage two - encourages